EricZinda/Perplexity/docs/devvocab/devvocabContextInHelpers.md

 The code is deep in the system where predications are called.
 By putting the code there, we can just assume that a predication has failed if it gets an exception and, if it is a `MessageException`, convert it to a user-reportable error.

-By passing variable context to helpers, and supporting converting `MessageExceptions` to user errors, we can allow helper functions to `raise` an error and have it be reported, without having to do a lot of special case handling in the predications themselves.
+By passing variable context to helpers, and converting `MessageExceptions` to user errors, we can allow helper functions to `raise` an error and have it be reported, without having to do a lot of special case handling in the predications themselves.

 > Comprehensive source for the completed tutorial is available [here](https://github.com/EricZinda/Perplexity).